redislabs-training/ru203/README.md

 ## Data

-Run the following command to load example data:
+Run the following command to load the example dataset:

     $ redis-cli < commands.redis > output

-Check the "output" file: you shouldn't have any "Invalid" responses.
+Check the "output" file; you shouldn't have any "Invalid" responses.
 These may indicate that you do not have RediSearch installed properly.
-If you have any problems, find us on Discord!
+If you have any problems, find us on [our Discord channel](https://discord.gg/wYQJsk5c4A).

-## Building Indexes
+## Building indexes

 This data ships without RediSearch indexes, so you need to create them yourself.

-We're going to give you all the commands you need to create these indexes, but before you run them, make sure you're in the redis CLI:
+We're going to give you all the commands you need to create these indexes, but before you run these index commands, make sure you're in the redis CLI:

     $ redis-cli